avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 :contourLevels: contour levels for difference plot (according to the chosen resType)
 :diffLim: max/min of chosen resType displayed in difference plot
 :interpMethod: interpolation method used to project the a point on the input raster (chose between 'nearest' and 'bilinear')
-:distance: re-sampling distance.
-The given avalanche path is re-sampled with a 10m (default) step.
+:distance: resampling distance.
+The given avalanche path is resampled with a 10m (default) step.
 :dsMin: float.
 Threshold distance [m].
 When looking for the beta point make sure at least dsMin meters after the beta point also have an angle bellow 10° (dsMin=30m as default).